Wizcorp/Banalize/README.md

    - additional (optional) attributes are defined as DSL methods calls inside block given to `banalizer` method
    - run method is defined in the same block
 1. DSL methods names correspond to policy attributes :
+   - policy_name ( to avoid clashes with Ruby standard `name` method)
+   - synopsis
    - description
-   - help
    - style
    - severity
-   - policy_name ( to avoid clashes with Ruby standard `name` method)
-1. `run` method should:
+1. `run` method :
-   - return value evaluated into true or false
+   - need to return result of a check as something that can be evaluated into true or false
+   - optionally can pass along error messages from the check, using `errors.add` DLS method to populate errors object (instance of {Banalize::Errors} class

 #### Example